Psycho (wrestler): Kaientai Dojo (2001–2012)

 Back in Kaientai Dojo, Psycho won finally the UWA World Middleweight Championship from Boso Boy Raito.
 While reigning as champion, he competed too in the Strongest-K league, beating Makoto Oishi and having a strong match against Kengo Mashimo, as well as the Strongest-K Tag League 2007 with Kunio Toshima, getting little success.
 He eventually lost his championship in a fatal four way against Boso Boy Raito, Yasu Urano and eventual winner Shiori Asahi.
 He went unnoticed again for the next years, becoming a member of the low-profiled faction Gekirin and gaining a losing effort to Kota Ibushi for the Independent Junior Heavyweight Championship.
 Psycho would appear, however, in Chikara's Rey de Voladores 2008 fatal four way, going against Lince Dorado, Helios and TJ Cannon.
 Also, at the end of the year Psycho and fellow Gekirin member Saburo Inematsu gained briefly the WEW Tag Team Championship.
 In 2009, Psycho won again the UWA Middleweight title from Quiet Storm, retaining it for months before dropping it to Shinobu.

 With the closure of Gekirin, however, Psycho announced he was leaving behind his character.
-He changed his gimmick and became the second incarnation of Marines Mask, a Chiba Marines-themed parody of Osaka Pro Wrestling member Tigers Mask.
+He changed his gimmick and became the second incarnation of Marines Mask, a Chiba Lotte Marines-themed parody of Osaka Pro Wrestling member Tigers Mask.
 Marines Mask II had his debut on January 11, 2010, teaming up with Kota Ibushi to beat Daigoro Kashiwa and Tigers Mask himself.
 The character followed with a strong beginning, defeating Gentaro for the Independent Junior Heavyweight Championship and turning into an important babyface of Kaientai Dojo.
 He lost his championship to Tigers Mask in September, but he and Tigers formed a friendship and teamed up once to challenge for the Strongest-K Tag Team Championship against Kengo Mashimo and Hiroki.
 In 2011, Marines Mask II appeared in New Japan Pro-Wrestling, losing to Kazuhiro Tamura in the Road To The Super Junior 2 Days Tournament.
 Marines then became a member of stable Silence, in which he gained a partner named Giant Marines (played by Shuji Ishikawa) and the Chiba Six Man Tag Team Championship with Daigoro Kashiwa and Kaji Tomato.
 In 2012, Marines Mask II terminated his contract with Kaientai Dojo, appearing onwards as an independent wrestler.

 Independent circuit (2012–present)

 In 2012, after recovering his Psycho character for special occasions, Marines Mask II changed to a new gimmick, Gabai-jichan.
 Under this gimmick, he wore a bearded mask and carried a walking cane, simulating to be an elderly wrestler who fell down with the smallest hit, and relegated himself to comedy matches.
-Gabai-jichan worked for a wide array of promotions, among them Dramatic Dream Team, Osaka Pro Wrestling, Pro Wrestling Zero1, Wrestle-1, Kyushu Pro Wrestling and Freedoms.
+Gabai-jichan worked for a wide array of promotions, among them DDT Pro-Wrestling, Osaka Pro Wrestling, Pro Wrestling Zero1, Wrestle-1, Kyushu Pro-Wrestling and Freedoms.
 In 2015, he wrestled briefly as Marines Mask II for Kaientai Dojo again.